QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 Easy Solver

-- Searches for solutions to QUBO/HUBO formulations on multicore CPUs.
+- Heuristic solver optimized for QUBO/HUBO: Searches for solutions to QUBO/HUBO models on multicore CPUs.

-- Multithreaded acceleration: utilizes Intel oneTBB for parallel search.
+- Multithreaded acceleration: Uses Intel oneTBB for parallel search.

-- Integer coefficients: supports coefficients of arbitrary magnitude.
+- Unlimited integer coefficients: Supports integer coefficients of arbitrary magnitude.

 Exhaustive Solver